Autism Referrals

 Autism Central recognises as parents and carers of autistic children, young people and adults, it can be hard to find help when you’re trying to get the right support.
 Autism Central aims to make it easier to learn more about autism and services available to you.

 Ambitious about Autism was founded by a group of parents determined to improve education opportunities for their children.
-They run two specialist schools and a specialist day college for autistic young people, ranging from the age of 3-25.
+They run schools and a specialist day college for autistic young people, ranging from the age of 3-25.

 You can also download Molehill Mountain, an App to help autistic people understand and self-manage their anxiety symptoms using cognitive behavioural therapy (CBT) techniques.

-Page last reviewed: 08 April 2026
+Page last reviewed: 19 May 2026

 Page created: 08 April 2026